Original Farmers Market: History

-The origins of the market started in 1880, when Arthur Fremont Gilmore and his partner, who had come from Illinois, bought two dairy farms in the Los Angeles area.
-Gilmore bought what is now called The Original Farmers Market, and his partner bought the land plot nowadays known as The Grove.
-Ten years later the partners decided to split their holdings and Gilmore took control of the large 256-acre ranch, its dairy herd, and farmhands at what is now the world-famous Original Farmers Market and Grove.
-The market started when a dozen nearby farmers began to park their trucks on a field to sell fresh produce to local residents.
-The cost to rent the space was fifty cents per day.
+Original Farmers Market's origins begin in 1880, when Arthur Fremont Gilmore and his partner bought two dairy farms in the Los Angeles area.
+Gilmore bought the land that is now the site of Original Farmers Market, while his partner bought the land that is now the site of The Grove.
+Ten years after their purchases, the partners split their holdings, with Gilmore taking control of the 256 acre ranch and its dairy herd.
+Original Farmers Market started soon after, when a dozen farmers began parking their trucks on the ranch to sell produce to local residents.
+The cost to rent this space was $0.50 per day.